bank-vaults/bank-vaults/README.md

     - Kubernetes Secrets (should be used only for development purposes)
     - Dev Mode (useful for `vault server -dev` dev mode Vault servers)
  - Automatically unseals Vault with these keys
- - Continiously configures Vault with a YAML/JSON based external configuration (besides the [standard Vault configuration](https://www.vaultproject.io/docs/configuration/index.html))
+ - Continuously configures Vault with a YAML/JSON based external configuration (besides the [standard Vault configuration](https://www.vaultproject.io/docs/configuration/index.html))
     - If the configuration is updated Vault will be reconfigured
     - It supports configuring Vault secret engines, auth methods, and policies